 CLUBS - Please listen to announcements or read the daily CHS Announcement emails for information on club meetings, or contact the advisor listed.

-NOTE: New clubs may be formed throughout the school year, and may not be on this list.
+NOTE: New clubs form throughout the school year, and may not be on this list.
 (If you have an idea for a new club, pitch it to Mr. Carroll!)

 ACADEMIC PROGRAMS or EXTRA-CURRICULAR ORGANIZATIONS are based on a selection process or try-outs.
 Please listen to announcements for application information, or contact the advisor listed.
-The same information will be included in the daily CHS Announcement emails.
+The same information will be included in the daily CHS Announcement emails to your home.

-Some clubs and organizations only have a Pay to Participate fee that is billed to you.

-Others have additional fees, and some are completely free or have nominal club dues.
+Some clubs and organizations have a Pay to Participate fee that is billed to you; others are completely free or have nominal club dues.

-Academic Team (Advisors: Mrs. Boehm-S152 & Mr. Ketcham-W144) - an academic quiz team that, following tryouts and selections, represents CHS in local and regional academic contests involving categories such as literature, science, math, history, geography, fine arts, and government.
-Practices are on Tuesdays after school in S152 with competition and contests in the evening and on weekends. \$23.00 Pay to Participate fee is the only cost.
+Academic Team (Advisors: Mrs. Boehm-S152 & Mr. Ketcham-W144) - an academic quiz team that represents CHS in local and regional academic contests involving categories such as literature, science, math, history, geography, fine arts, and government.
+Includes both Varsity and JV teams.
+Tryouts and selections are required to be eligible to compete on the Varsity team, but no tryout is needed for JV.
+Practices are on Tuesdays after school in S152 with competition and contests in the evening and on weekends.
+There is a \$113.00 Pay to Participate fee.

 Advanced Computer Science Club - an academic club designed to prepare students for taking the AP Computer Science A exam.
 The club teaches Java, meets Mon-Thurs after school in room Central 240B, and is led/taught by a professional software engineer.
 No prior programming experience is necessary and any student can join, however, it is strongly recommended that students complete Algebra 2 before joining.
 Students should expect to do regular homework as part of being a member of this club in order to practice the skills learned.
 There are no fees.
-If interested, contact Rajeev Goel, info@chsapcs.org.
+If interested, contact Mr. Rajeev Goel, info@chsapcs.org.

-Archery Club (Advisor: Mrs. Manfredi-C113) - a club for experienced archers as well as beginners who want to learn.
-No equipment is necessary as the club has several beginner bows.
-Those with a higher skill level have the opportunity to compete in a variety of archery tournaments throughout the year.
-This club meets every Tuesday, usually at Oak Grove Park. \$23.00 Pay to Participate fee.
+Archery Club (Advisors: Mrs. Manfredi-C108 & Mr.Lawrence-C132) - a club for experienced archers as well as beginners who want to learn.
+No equipment is needed as the club has several beginner bows.
+Those with a higher skill level have the opportunity to compete in a variety of archery tournaments throughout the year. \$23.00 Pay to Participate fee.
+Meetings TBD; see Mrs. Manfredi or Mr. Lawrence if interested.

 Art Club (Advisor: Mrs. Wright-C160) - explores all forms of art and engages in projects within the school and Centerville community.
 Open to all grades 9-12.
-Meets the first Thursday of every month in C160.
+Meets the first Wednesday of every month in C160.
 No fee except for special projects.